Skip to main content

 Features

-Since images can be quite large, the library inspects the start of an asset file for C2PA manifest data before requesting the entire file, if the server supports it.
+• Lazy loading and processing: Since images can be quite large, the library inspects the start of an asset file for C2PA manifest data before requesting the entire file, if the server supports it.
 The library will download the rest of the asset only if it finds the metadata marker.
 Additionally, it delays loading the WebAssembly binary until it makes the first processing request.

-The SDK handles all validation via the Web Crypto API and passes any validation errors back to the client.
+• Security and encryption: The library handles all validation via the Web Crypto API and passes any validation errors back to the client.
+It supports all ECDSA and RSASSA-PSS algorithms listed in the C2PA specification.

 caution

-The UI components are Web Components that use the Lit library.
+• Framework-agnostic: The UI components are Web Components that use the Lit library.
 Because of this, you can use them in React, Vue, Angular, Svelte, or even vanilla JavaScript.